Code of Conduct

 European Native Seed Producers Association

-Ecosystems degradation, with consequent erosion of ecosystem services and functionality is one of the key environmental and societal issues currently affecting Europe.
+Ecosystem degradation, with consequent erosion of ecosystem services and functionality, is one of the key environmental and societal issues currently affecting Europe.

 The practice of Ecological Restoration, performed in accordance with the Standards and Principles outlined by the Society of Ecological Restoration, represents the most effective means to re-establish healthy and resilient ecosystems that have been degraded or destroyed.